How to enhance knowledge about everything ?

 Curiosity is a strong desire to know or learn, having an interest in a person, thing, or experience that leads to inquiring.
 Here’s how to cultivate it:

-The first step in enhancing curiosity is to know and understand what motivates you.
-Recognizing what intrigues an individual can help guide your curious impulses more constructively. - Sense of Wonder
+• Identify motivations: The first step in enhancing curiosity is to know and understand what motivates you.
+Recognizing what intrigues an individual can help guide your curious impulses more constructively.

-This involves seeing things as if for the first time, even ordinary or familiar situations.
-By adopting a mentality that appreciates everyday life, you can maintain a continual interest in exploring and understanding your environment. - Ask More Questions
+• Sense of wonder: This involves seeing things as if for the first time, even ordinary or familiar situations.
+By adopting a mentality that appreciates everyday life, you can maintain a continual interest in exploring and understanding your environment.

 To broaden your horizons and enhance your curiosity, seek new and diverse experiences.
 This could involve reading broadly, traveling, attending workshops, or simply conversing with people whose views and backgrounds differ from yours.
 Each new experience is an opportunity to learn and become curious about different aspects of the world.